Understanding The Economics Of Edtech Startups

 The challenge is in selecting a target market that is still large enough even when you combine 2 of the 3 above.

-For every $ spent on Engineering, spent 10 on marketing and sales.
+For every $ spent on Engineering, spend 10 on marketing and sales.

 What should be the ratio of sales to Engineering?
 As high as possible.
 10:1 is plausible.
 For every $1 of effort in making the product, there should be $10 in selling it.
-Includes founders time, software purchase, external resources.
+Includes founder’s time, software purchase, and external resources.
 This is true for SaaS and Consumer companies.

 Selling is important to make the product.
-Selling gives the constant feedback loop to your product that engineering can utilise.
+Selling gives a constant feedback loop to your product that engineering can utilise.

 Imagine a software product as a research project.
 Once you have cracked the right work flow, it is easy for anyone to copy it.
 So even if you find something small, run with it and sell it.
 Would you want to keep funding a research project forever?